 Wolfgang Amadeus Mozart’s Symphony No. 22 in C major, K. 162.
 It is written in April 1773, when the composer was 17 year old.
 The piece has the scoring of two oboes, two horns, two trumpets, and strings.

 Continue reading Mozart – Symphony No. 22

 Renowned Soviet classical violinist and violist David Oistrakh and the Russian pianist Sviatoslav Richter, who known for the depth of his interpretations, virtuoso technique, and vast repertoire, perform Johannes Brahms’ Violin Sonata No. 3 in D minor, Op.
 108.

-Continue reading Beethoven – Piano Concerto No. 3 (Mitsuko Uchida)
+Continue reading Brahms – Violin Sonata No. 3 (Oistrakh, Richter)

-Continue reading Bartók – Piano Concerto No. 2 (Yuja Wang)
+Continue reading Beethoven – Piano Concerto No. 5 “Emperor” (Arturo Benedetti Michelangeli)

-Continue reading Chopin – Piano Concerto No. 1 (Barenboim)
+Continue reading Mozart – Piano Concerto No. 17 (Fortepiano: Kristian Bezuidenhout)

-Continue reading Mozart – Clarinet Concerto (Sharon Kam)
+Continue reading Mozart – Piano Concerto No. 20 (Maria João Pires)